jamiebrynes7/jamiebrynes.com/content/blog/2019-04-01-projects-feb-mar-19.md

 tags = ["project-updates", "rustlang", "spatialos"]
 +++

-_This is a series of blog posts, to be published monthly, detailing the state of my current side projects._
+<sub>_This is a series of blog posts, to be published monthly, detailing the state of my current side projects._</sub>

 Well – I missed the last month's update, and to be honest, there wasn't a whole lot in it, so I've decided to combine the two months into one!